movementlabsxyz/MIP/MIP/mip-34/README.md

 There are several aspects that can impact performance and should be properly addressed:

 - time to collect the super-majority votes
-- time to get an availability certificate
+- time to get an availability certificate for the super-majority proof
 - number and size of messages and transactions, specifically containing the signatures

 ## Detailed plan and implementation

 A detailed plan should be proposed addressing the implementation of the different components, and ideally MIPs to capture the requirements for each component.

-- validators network, how they communicate and build the _super-majority proof_.
+- **validators network**: how they communicate and build the _super-majority proof_.
-- staking: what crypto-coin is used for staking, safeguards to prevent validators from exiting too early etc
-- communication of the super-majority proof to the DA.
-This is mostly a performamce issue and we need to get a certificate in the order of seconds to provide L2-finality in the order of seconds.
+- **L2-finality**: communication of the super-majority proof to the DA.
+Validators should certificate in the order of seconds to provide L2-finality in the order of seconds.
+- **postconfirmation**: L1 validation contract, how it verifies the super-majority proof and if and how there is interaction with the DA layer.
+- **staking**: what crypto-coin is used for staking, safeguards to prevent validators from exiting too early etc

 ## Optimisations